 Attendance Written exam 2 (without colloquium) Project 3.2.
-Monitoring student work Experimental work Research Practical work (enter the share of ECTS credits for each activity so that the Essay Report Continuous examination total number of ECTS points corresponds to the credit score Colloquium 4,5 (without written and oral exam) Seminar paper Other (inscribe) of the course) Class activities 0,5 Oral exam 2,5 (without colloquium) Other (inscribe) The student's workload or n all bases amounts to 1 E CTS point for 30 hours of estimated as: 3.3.
+Monitoring student work Experimental work Research Practical work (enter the share of ECTS credits for each activity so that the Essay Report Continuous examination total number of ECTS points corresponds to the credit score Colloquium 4,5 (without written and oral exam) Seminar paper Other (inscribe) of the course) Class activities 0,5 Oral exam 2,5 (without colloquium) Other (inscribe) The student's workload of n all bases amounts to 1 E CTS point for 30 hours of estimated as: 3.3.
 Student workload Commitment Hours (estimate) 5.5.
 Student workload 1.
 Attendance 60 2.
 Preparation for the colloquium / exam th rough self-study 90 4.
 GRADING 4.1.
-Seminar paper grading Seminar work is optional.
-Po oor Satisf lying Above avera ige 4.2.
+Seminar paper grading Seminar work is optional Po oor Satisf lying Above average 4.2.
 Colloquium / exam grading It responds by memory, understanding.
 Does not terms and concepts.
-Doe apply or explain the con examples. t know or apply basic es not know how to Reproduces the basic concepts and easily transfers new knowledge, understands the material, explains the terms and concepts supported by examples Knowledge is at the level of analysis, synthesis and evaluation.
+Doe apply or explain the con examples. t know or apply basic es not know how to Reproduces the basic cor transfers new knowledge material, explains the ter supported by examples ncepts and easily , understands the ms and concepts Knowledge is at the level of analysis, synthesis and evaluation.
 It observes the principles of law, accurately and thoroughly explains the content of the material, and logically connects and explains the terms and concepts it supports with examples.
 Finds solutions that were not originally given.
 It notes correlations with related material.

-Active participation in the 70-75% Atte ndance 76-869 % Attendance 87-100% Atten dance lessons 3 point ts 5 points 10 points 4.3.
-Creating a final grade according to evaluation elements Seminar paper 2 3 4 5 Colloquium / writt exam en 50-64,9 % 6 5-79,9% 80-89,9% , 90-100% 27 poin ts 33 points 39 points 45 points Oral exam 2 3 5 5 Ofarexam 27 poin ts 33 points 39 points 45 points Percentage of adopted knowledge, skills and competences (teaching + fina exam) Numero ıs grade ECTS grade 4.4.
-Creating a final grade according to absolute allocation 90 - 100% 80 - 89,9% 5 (exce A 80 - 89,9% 65 - 79,9% 4 (very 3 (go B C 60 - 64,9% 50 - 59,9% 2 (suff 2 (suff , 5.
-ADDITIONAL INFORMAT TION ABOUT TI HE COU 2 (3011 cient) 5.1.
-Compulsory literature Number of copies in the library Availability via other media (available in the library and through other media) Law on Public Script - Public Online Additional literature (at the moment of changes and/or amended of study programme)) and regulations - ne siness Information a net Sources, in Croati an and English 5 5
+Active participation in the lessons 70-75% Attendance 76-869 % Attendance 87-100% Atten idance 3 point ts 5 points 10 points 4.3.
+Creating a final grade Seminar paper according to evaluation 2 3 4 5 elements Colloquium / writt exam en 50-64,9 % 6 5-79,9% 80-89,9% 90-100% 27 poin ts 33 points 39 points 45 points Oral exam 2 3 5 5 Ofarexam 27 poin ts 33 points 39 points 45 points kno centage of adopted owledge, skills and ences (teaching + final exam) us grade ECTS grade 4.4.
+Creating a final grade according to absolute allocation 90 - 100% 5 (exce ry good) B good) C 60 - 64,9% 50 - 59,9% D E 5.
+ADDITIONAL INFORMAT TION ABOUT TI HE COU 2 (5011 L 5.1.
+Compulsory literature Title Number of copies in the library Availability via other media (available in the library and through other media) 1.
+Law on Public 2.
+Script - Public Online Additional literature (at the moment of changes and/or amended of study programme)) and regulations - ne siness Information a net Sources, in Croati an and English 5 5